truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 The **API Keys** section lets users add API keys that identify outside resources and applications without a principal.

-Users may also click **DOCS** to access their system API documentation.
+Users can also click **DOCS** to access their system API documentation.

 ### Guide and About